Consensys/docs-template/docs/contribute/preview.md

 # Preview the docs

-You can preview your documentation changes locally before pushing them to your remote branch.
+Use [npm](#npm) or [Yarn](#yarn) to preview your documentation changes locally before pushing them to your remote branch.

 Make sure you have [Node.js version 16+ and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 installed.

 :::tip
-If you're using nvm (recommended), run `nvm use` to automatically choose the right Node.js version.
+If you're using Node.js with nvm (recommended), run `nvm use` to automatically choose the right Node.js version.
 :::

-Use [npm](#npm) or [Yarn](#yarn) to preview the docs locally.

 ## npm